j-ostmeyer/thirring-rhmc/README.md

 gauge configuration file (`iread` must be set to 1 for this to happen), but it can also be set manually in the code by also setting the `iseed` parameter in params.F90 to be different from zero.
-A more flexible alternative is to write the seed in a file named `random\_seed` that will be read after the gauge configuration file.
-If that file is found, the new seed will be read from it and will replace the one read from the gauge configuration.
+A more flexible alternative is to write the seed in a file named `random_seed`.
+If that file is found, the new seed will be read from it and will replace the one read from the gauge configuration and the hard-coded one.
 When the gauge configuration is saved, the seed is saved both in the gauge configuration file and in the 'random\_seed' file.
 If the user wants to change it, in order e.g. to have another statistically independent